-Commercial Lease Brokers in Boise
+Commercial Leasing Brokers in Boise

 A commercial lease broker specializes in representing tenants or landlords in lease negotiations.
 Depending on which party hires them, the commercial lease broker represents that party’s interests.
 If they’re hired by the tenant, they’ll negotiate lease terms that favor the tenant.
 If they’re hired by the landlord, they’ll negotiate terms that favor the landlord.